kenogihara/dsc80-final-project-ken/README.md

 ### NMAR Analysis

-DEMAND.LOSS.MW is most likely NMAR because it measures the total amount of electricity that was lost during the outage, which is somethingthat may not be possible to calculate 100% of the time.
+DEMAND.LOSS.MW is most likely NMAR because it measures the total amount of electricity that was lost during the outage, which is a quantity that you may not be able to calculate 100% of the time.
 This means that the data was not even collected in the first place, implying that the missingness depends on the missing value itself.

 There isn't really additional data that we can obtain from this scenario because lost energy is lost.
-In the hypothetical scenario where we can figure out the values for the missingness it will become MAR.
+The values will become MAR in the hypothetical scenario where we can figure out the values for the missingness.
 We can make a prediction that the missingness depends on TOTAL.CUSTOMERS.
 Perhaps, companies that have more customers have more profit which means they can make better investments into monitoring technology.

 ### Cause Category and Outage Duration